 Learn More About SMUD and Your Net Energy Metering Bill

-Sacramento Municipal Utility District (SMUD) began serving Sacramento in 1946 and is now the sixth largest community-owned electric utility in the U.S.1 To date, SMUD provides affordable and reliable electricity to most of Sacramento County as well as some parts of Placer and Yolo Counties.2
+Sacramento Municipal Utility District has served Sacramento since 1946, and they’re now the sixth largest community-owned electric company in the U.S.1 To date, SMUD delivers electricity to more than 1.5 people living in Sacramento and Placer Counties.2

 How to Read Your SMUD Net Energy Meter Bill